mariadb-corporation/MaxScale/Documentation/Authenticators/GSSAPI-Authenticator.md

 Kerberos on Unix or Active Directory on Windows.
 This document describes the GSSAPI authentication in MaxScale.

-The _GSSAPIAuth_ module implements the client side authentication and the _GSSAPIBackendAuth_ module implements the backend authentication.

 ## Preparing the GSSAPI system

 For Unix systems, the usual GSSAPI implementation is Kerberos.
 This is a short